What is the terrain of the Course like?

 Do holes have multiple tees or baskets?

-Each hole has separate Blue and White Tees, which are indicated by stakes by the tees with a Blue or White paint on them.
-The Blue Tees are longer, more challenging than the White Tees.
-Some holes also have separate Red Tees, which are shorter and easier than the White Tees.
-Each hole has only one basket, except Hole 7, which has two baskets: a closer basket and a more distant, more challenging basket.
+Each hole has separate Blue, White and Red Tees, which are indicated by stakes by the tees with blue, white or red paint on them.
+The Blue Tees are longer and more challenging than the White Tees, and the White Tees are longer and more challenging than the Red Tees.
+The Blue course plays par for a low 900-rated player; the White course plays par for a low 800-rated player; the Red course is intended for youth and novice players, but can also be used by more advanced players as a fun pitch-and-putt course.
+Each hole has only one basket, except Hole 7, which has two baskets: a primary, closer basket and a little-used, farther basket.

 What kind of baskets does the Course have?

 Does the Course have discs available to use/rent?

 No. You need to bring your own discs.